NoridelHerron/MEM_STAGE/README.md

 - I used the waveform viewer in Vivado to check signal values and detect problems like X (unknown) and Z (high-impedance).
 - I confirmed that memory only performs reads when op = '2' and writes when mem_write_in = '3', with no conflicts between them.
 - I intentionally added bugs (like reading and writing at the same time) to see how errors show up in the waveform.
-- I made sure that the testbench never reads and writes to memory at the same time during normal operation.

 ## ▶️ How to Run